Severson-Group/AMDC-Hardware/Accessories/uInverter/DESIGN CALCULATIONS.md

 ﻿## uInverter Design Calculations

+-   nominal dc link voltage - _12V_
+-   rated phase current - _2.5A_
+-   range of allowable switching frequency - typically 100kHz
+-   range of allowable power frequency - 47 − 63 Hz

 ### Core Components
  #### DC Barrel Jack

  The 2.1mm [DC barrel jack](https://www.digikey.com/en/products/detail/3643/1528-2553-ND/8346574) is rated for 15Vdc and is supplied from a standard [AC-DC wall adapter](digikey.com/en/products/detail/cui-inc/SWM30-12-NV-P5/7388285) rated for 12V.

 #### DC link
 A 3mF capacitor is selected as a DC link capacitor to protect the voltage ripple from input to the components comprising the half bridge.
-The capacitor is should be able to withstand a 9V input voltage.
+The capacitor is should be able to withstand a 12V input voltage.

 Using formula
 ![](http://ec.kemet.com/wp-content/uploads/sites/4/2019/10/dc-link-design-tips-04-300x70.png)